-In this report, we discuss a case of strongyloidiasis with cholestasis in an immunocompetent man who has been on a prolonged course of steroid therapy for the management of severe COVID-19 infection and recovered well after three doses of albendazole and two courses of ivermectin.
+In this report, we are discussing a case of strongyloidiasis with cholestasis in an immunocompetent man who has been on a prolonged course of steroid therapy for the management of severe COVID-19 infection and recovered well after three doses of albendazole and two courses of ivermectin.

-Most Strongyloides infections (51-64%) are asymptomatic.6 Acute infection may give a characteristic cutaneous reaction as the larvae penetrate the skin or respiratory symptoms, such as a dry cough or wheeze as the larva migrates to the lungs, which were not present in our patient.
-They can stimulate vague gastrointestinal symptoms once the adult worms reach the small intestine, such as diarrhea, vomiting, and epigastric pain, and our patient had these symptoms.6 Hepatobiliary manifestations of strongyloidiasis seem to be rare, the larvae can cause granulomatous hepatitis with or without larval remnants.
-Steatosis and cholestasis are other hepatobiliary features and our patients had laboratory and radiological features suggestive of cholestasis.6 Diagnosis of strongyloidiasis by microscopic examination of a single stool sample can detect larvae in about 25% of uncomplicated Strongyloides infections.5 However, repeated examination of concentrated stool samples increases the sensitivity; a number of stool samples recommended is three to seven.5 In our patient, the larva was seen in all three stool samples sent.

-Peripheral eosinophilia may be associated with parasitic infection and is commonly believed to be a good clinical marker for S. stercoralis infection as was seen in our patient.
-However, eosinophilia has poor sensitivity, specificity, and predictive value especially in predicting hyperinfection syndrome.7
+Most Strongyloides infections (51-64%) are asymptomatic.
+Acute infection may give a characteristic cutaneous reaction as the larvae penetrate the skin or respiratory symptoms, such as a dry cough or wheeze as larva migrate to lungs which were both not present in our patient.
+They can stimulate vague gastrointestinal symptoms once the adult worms reach the small intestine, such as diarrhea, vomiting, and epigastric pain, and our patient had these symptoms.
+Hepatobiliary manifestations of strongyloidiasis seem to be rare, the larvae can cause granulomatous hepatitis with or without larval remnants.
+Steatosis and cholestasis are other hepatobiliary features and our patients had laboratory and radiological features suggestive of cholestasis.
+Diagnosis of Strongyloidiasis by microscopic examination of a single stool sample can detect larvae in about 25% of uncomplicated Strongyloides infections.
+However repeated examination of concentrated stool samples increases the sensitivity; a a number of stool samples recommended is 3 to 7 samples.
+In our patient, the larva was seen in all three stool samples that were sent.
+Peripheral eosinophilia may be associated with parasitic infection and is commonly believed to be a good clinical marker for Strongyloides stercoralis infection as was seen in our patient.
+However, eosinophilia has poor sensitivity, specificity and predictive value especially, in predicting hyperinfection syndrome.

 In our patient, the only risk factor for acquiring strongyloidiasis is the use of steroids as part of COVID-19 management.
 The strongest risk factor for strongyloidiasis seems to be the corticosteroids, even at a dose of oral prednisolone as low as 20 mg per day and as short as six days.
-8,9 Corticosteroids were found to increase susceptibility to this parasitic infection through their suppressive effects on some of the major mediators of the immune response like eosinophils.10 There are two previous case reports of patients who developed strongyloidiasis after receiving steroids for COVID-19 treatment, one from Italy and one from the USA.8 Similar to our patient, the two cases have severe COVID-19 pneumonia and received prolonged steroids, the first case presented with abdominal pain and itching and improved with ivermectin, but the second case has respiratory symptoms and required the addition of albendazole to ivermectin for two weeks.9 Ivermectin 200 mcg/kg orally once a day for two days has been used for the management of uncomplicated infection and is generally well-tolerated as have been with our patient.11 However, in our patient, we had to repeat another course of ivermectin as he remained symptomatic.
-His parasitic load was high due to the prolonged course of dexamethasone which was extended to five weeks.
-In addition, our patient has cholestasis which could explain his requirement for two courses of ivermectin in addition to three doses of albendazole, which also could play a role in his recovery.
+Corticosteroids found to increase susceptibility to this parasitic infection through their suppressive effects on some of the major mediators of the immune response like eosinophils.
+10 There are two previous case reports of patients who developed strongyloidiasis after receiving steroids for COVID-19 treatment, one from Italy and one from the US.
+Similar to our patient, the 2 cases have severe COVID pneumonia and received prolonged steroids, 1st case presented with abdominal pain and itching and improved with ivermectin but the second case has respiratory symptoms and required the addition of albendazole to ivermectin for 2 weeks.
+Ivermectin 200 mcg/kg orally once a day for 2 days has been used for the management of uncomplicated infection and is generally well-tolerated as have been with our patient.
+11 However, in our patient we had to repeat another course of ivermectin as he remained symptomatic.
+His parasitic load was high due to the prolonged course of dexamethasone that was extended to 5 weeks.
+In addition, our patient has cholestasis which could explain his requirement for 2 courses of ivermectin in addition to 3 doses of albendazole which also could play a role in his recovery.
 However, this will be individualized according to clinical response to treatment.
 In patients who require prolonged use of steroids for conditions such as necrotizing pneumonia, we propose a risk assessment and screening algorithm for strongyloidiasis in COVID-19 patients.
-Patients deemed at high risk (including travelers or migrants from endemic areas, farmers, military personnel, refugees, barefoot walkers, and contact with human sewage) may need empirical treatment with ivermectin, which has an efficacy of 85% as a single dose.12
+Patients deemed at high risk (including travelers or migrants from endemic areas, farmers, military personnel, refugees, barefoot walkers, contacts with human sewage) may need empirical treatment with ivermectin, which has an efficacy of 85% as a single dose.